explore

 Lake 22 hike in Washington.
 Wearing: rain jacket , trail running shoes , leggings // Photo by Kyle Kotajarvi

-Due to its relatively low elevation, Lake 22, off the Mountain Loop Highway, is one of the first alpine lakes to melt out in the spring.
-And if you’re anything like me, that’s something you look forward to all winter!
-The hike to the lake combines the best of subalpine rainforests, old-growth, and mesmerizing mountain reflections, yet it is readily accessible.
+The hike to the lake combines the best of subalpine rainforests, old-growth forest, and mesmerizing mountain reflections, yet it is one of the more readily accessible trails.
 Its accessibility make this hike one of the more popular hikes in Washington, but you can avoid the bulk of crowds by visiting either on a weekday, or for sunrise or sunset.
 We did this hike for sunset, and there was no one else up at the lake.

 Distance: 5.4 miles